w1jp/w1jp-web/readme.md

 # W1JP
 This is my measly web site.

-The beacon code is old and needs to be refactored due to the changes to sound in the browser a few years ago.
+I have resently refactored the beacon code to support modern WebAudio changes.

 __--jon__